raoul2000/yii2-bootswatch-asset/README.md

 ?>
 ```

 Then at some point you must select the theme name you want to use.
-In the example below, the theme 'amelia' is set in the main layout.
+In the example below, the theme 'cosmo' is set in the main layout.

 ```php